marcusegues/newsreader/README.md

 ## Minimum Viable Product

-FeedBlur is a webapplication inspired by Newsblur and Feedly, built using Ruby on Rails and React.js.
+SmarterFeeds is a webapplication inspired by Newsblur built using Ruby on Rails and React.js.
-FeedBlur allows users to:
+SmarterFeeds allows users to:

 - [ ] Create an account.
 - [ ] Log in / Log out.